 Snæfellsjökull glacier has for long been associated with mystery.
 The locals say that they can feel the energy from it at all times.
 Jules Verne used Snæfellsjökull as a setting in his famous book “Journey to the center of the earth” and at one time this exact place was said to be a landing place for visitors that were expected from outer space.
-We can not guarantee any extraterrestrial activity on this tour, but a great hike in adventurous surroundings is sure to be a powerful experience for all participates.
+Join us for a great hike in adventurous surroundings to the top of Snaefellsjokull Glacier, where you get an excellent view of the Westfjords and Snaefellsnes Peninsula along with the feeling of accomplishment as you reach the summit, a truly a powerful experience for all participates.

 Your challenging glacier hiking adventure starts from Arnarstapi, a small fishing village on Snæfellsnes Peninsula.
 From there our vehicle takes you up to Jökulháls pass where you will start your hike towards the summit.
 The first part of the hike is over lava and volcanic rocks but as we come higher up on the glacier, snow and ice become dominant so you will put your crampons on and aim for the top of the glacier, at 1446m.

-The hike itself is about 7-8 KM long and it takes about 3-5 hours, depending on the conditions and weather each time.
+The hike itself is about 7-8 km each way (total 14 km) long and it takes about 7-10 hours, depending on the conditions, season and weather each time.

 You will need sturdy hiking boots that fit crampons for the glacier hiking tours.
 If you do not own a pair then we rent out good hiking boots as well as a waterproof raincoat and trousers.